jendakol/foggy/README.md

 ## Current state

+Current status is that I'm moving this project to [PoC v2](#poc-v2).

+## Current/possible future features

 Features that this project _could_ possibly implement:

-- [ ] Being able to forecast fog for a single place - wind speed, relative humidity, dew point
+- [x] Being able to forecast fog for a single place - wind speed, relative humidity, dew point
-- [ ] Being able to forecast fog for various places
+- [x] Being able to forecast fog for various places
 - [ ] Provide public API for forecasts
 - [ ] Water coefficient: detect amount of water (ponds, lakes, rivers) near the place and convert to the coefficient
 - [ ] Terrain coefficient: detect valleys etc.